RGASP-consortium/alignment/doc/manual.md

 -------------

 First, make sure the dependencies are installed (see README.md).
-Then set the following two environment variable, preferably in your ~/.bash_profile (or the equivalent file if you are using a shell other than bash):
+Then set the following two environment variables, preferably in your ~/.bash_profile (or the equivalent file if you are using a shell other than bash):

 - RGASP_ALI_HOME: Base directory of this package
 - RGASP_ALI_DATA: Data directory to use (can be your own data or the sample data included)